 Today's songs that I would like to share with you come from my "casual swearing" collection, where each of these tracks was labeled explicit on Spotify and Apple Music, often because of a single swear word that I wrote into a verse for emphasis.
+This might be the only context in which my music could be categorized with the work of 2 Live Crew.

 It's called artistic license, damn it.
 Yeah, that's right.
 I said damn.
 Take that, the man.